 Ohh the dangers of living amongst the rich… Brenda deals with klepto Tiffany (Noelle Parker), who steals clothing from high-end department stores in a ploy for attention from her rich, absentee parents (that’s not all – she once stole Kelly’s man, too!).

 Brandon scores a job at a fancy restaurant, but when he learns the support staff is getting paid below minimum wage, he

-blows the whistle & brings attention to the issue quit & meets Dylan’s friend, Nat (Joe E. Tata, in his first appearance on the show), who promptly offers Brandon a job at The Peach Pit.
+blows the whistle & brings attention to the issue quits & meets Dylan’s friend, Nat (Joe E. Tata, in his first appearance), who promptly offers Brandon a job at The Peach Pit.

 A nicely paced episode written by Amy Spies.
-Would’ve been nice to see Tiffany’s character return at least occasionally (Tori Spelling doesn’t appear, as Tiffany effectively takes on the role of Brenda & Kelly’s third-wheel friend).
-Noelle Parker gives a nicely nuanced performance in the role of the wild, troubled teen who just needs to be nudged down the right path.
+Would’ve been nice to see Tiffany’s character return at least occasionally (Tori Spelling doesn’t appear; Tiffany effectively takes on her role of Brenda & Kelly’s third-wheel friend in this episode).
+Noelle Parker gives a nicely nuanced performance in the role of the wild, troubled teen who just needs some nudging in the right direction.
 Unfortunately, like many Beverly Hills, 90210 guests, the character serves only to highlight the issue-of-the-week, and is never seen again.

 The First Time (October 25, 1990)

 Written by series creator Darren Star, this outing sees the show continuing to get better, tackling serious topics facing teens, a trait that would distinguish the series from other teen-oriented shows of the time.

 Sheryl (Paula Irvine), Brandon’s old girlfriend from Minneapolis, visits the Walsh clan in Beverly Hills & the two get it on for the first time to the sweet sounds of